Heavenly Christmas: a different perspective

 Angel: [Shocked] A SECOND going!?!?

 God: [smiling] Yes, a second going.
 You can make a spectacular entry for Him then.
-For now, why don't you take a bunch of friends and all go down and sing.
-Announce their saviour has been born!
+This time, we're going for a different message.
+I tell you what, though, for now why don't you send a small bunch of friends down to sing and announce their saviour has been born!

 Angel: Oh yeah!! ... but, who to, King Herod, perhaps?

-Angel: Alright! [races out – talks to angels off stage] Hey fellas, we’re going to go down and sing!
+Angel: Whatever you like! [races out – talks to angels off stage] Hey guys, you're going to go down to sing!
 Jesus has been born!
+Oh, can pay my trumpet?

 ----------------------------------------------------------------